JBA Network

 Description

-Dr. Collins provides Acupuncture, Herbal Medicine, Reiki, Healing Touch, Flower Essences, and Nutritional Support and Guidance, including dietary suggestions based on Traditional Chinese Medicine and supplements from Standard Process.
-She also adds Homotoxicology, when indicated, in her healing work with dogs and cats.
+Dr. Collins provides Acupuncture, Herbal Medicine, Reiki, Healing Touch, Aromatherapy (Essential Oils) and Nutritional Support and Guidance, including dietary suggestions based on Traditional Chinese Medicine.
+She adds nutritional supplements from Standard Process and Veterinary Botanicals, when indicated, in her healing work with dogs and cats.
+In addition, Dr. Collins is able to provide Laser Therapy as an additional healing modality.

-Integrative medicine-a melding of Western medicine with complementary, alternative and holistic modalities-offers many healing options.
-It is a gentle, comprehensive approach to achieving wellness and maintaining health, while honoring an animal's innate healing power.
+These complementary, alternative and holistic modalities offer many healing options.
+They provide a gentle, comprehensive approach to achieving wellness and maintaining health, while honoring an animal's innate healing power.

 Those interested in discussing possible care for their pet can contact Dr. Collins at